nimaniarad/Credit-Card-Balance--Who-is-More-in-Debts/Part-A---Credit-Card-Balance--Who-is-More-in-Debts.md

 **Why Linear?**

 First starting with simple methods such as linear regression model.
 Why?
 Getting the results sooner and in the easiest way.
-Begining with linear regression has also another major benefit.
+Beginning with linear regression has also another major benefit.
 It can help to reduce the cost of the project for the company as spending less time.